Block unwanted calls, abuse, and spam

 - Treat the call as spam: The caller will hear ringing and then be prompted to leave you a voicemail message.
 None of your phones will ring.
 The voicemail will be automatically marked in your inbox as Spam, and you won't receive a notification for the voicemail.

-- Block the caller: The caller will hear a 'Number not in service' message when calling your Google number.
+- Block the caller: The caller will hear a "Number not in service" message when calling your Google number.
 None of your phones will ring.
-The call will be marked as 'Blocked' under 'History' and 'Missed.'
+Blocked calls won't show in your call history as missed calls.

 To adjust your settings for an unwanted caller: